The One Coat Style That Works on Everyone (Yes, Really)

 The key is ensuring the hem doesn't hit at the widest part of your calf, which visually shortens legs regardless of height.
 The coat should end either above or below this point, never directly at it.

-Fabric Weight and Drape
+Fabric Weight and the Grab Test

 Classic cotton gabardine provides structure without stiffness, making it the gold standard for trench coats.
 The fabric should have enough body to maintain the coat's lines without standing away from your body.
 Avoid anything too thin (looks cheap and wrinkles constantly) or too heavy (adds bulk and restricts movement).